Data Protection Policy

 3.11 Complaints Handling

-Data Subjects with a complaint about the processing of their Personal Data, should put forward the matter in writing to Jakub Kohout LTD. An investigation of the complaint will be carried out to the extent that is appropriate based on the merits of the specific case.
-Jakub Kohout LTD will inform the Data Subject of the progress and the outcome of the complaint within a reasonable period.
+Data Subjects with a complaint about the processing of their Personal Data, should put forward the matter in writing to Jakub Kohout.
+An investigation of the complaint will be carried out to the extent that is appropriate based on the merits of the specific case.
+Jakub Kohout will inform the Data Subject of the progress and the outcome of the complaint within a reasonable period.

-If the issue cannot be resolved through consultation between the Data Subject and Jakub Kohout LTD, then the Data Subject may, at their option, seek redress through mediation, binding arbitration, litigation, or via complaint to the Data Protection Authority within the applicable jurisdiction.
+If the issue cannot be resolved through consultation between the Data Subject and Jakub Kohout, then the Data Subject may, at their option, seek redress through mediation, binding arbitration, litigation, or via complaint to the Data Protection Authority within the applicable jurisdiction.

 3.12 Breach Reporting